Compliance + Reporting

 Post-award, many funding agencies require ongoing reporting to ensure that project expenditures and activities continue to meet their requirements.

 The Principal Investigator is responsible for a number of financial reporting and monitoring activities once a research grant has been awarded.
-Please visit Research Finance for detailed information regarding PI responsibilities.
+Please contact Research Finance for questions regarding PI responsibilities.

 Post-Award Financial Reporting